 The following code example shows how the SocketTools.FtpClient class could be used to upload a file to a server using the SFTP (SSH) protocol:

-SocketTools .NET includes components that support version 2.0 through version 4.5.2 of the .NET Framework, and are compatible with all versions of Visual Studio from Visual Studio 2005 through to the current release, Visual Studio 2015.
-You can select which version of the assemblies that you wish to use, choosing version 2.0 for backwards compatibility with earlier versions of the framework, or choose version 4.0 for compatibility with current releases up to version 4.5.2.
+SocketTools .NET includes components that support version 4.0 through version 8.0 of the .NET Framework and are compatible with all versions of Visual Studio from Visual Studio 2010 through to the current release, Visual Studio 2022.
+You can select which version of the assemblies that you wish to use, choosing version 4.0 or 4.5 for backwards compatibility with earlier versions of Visual Studio, or choose .NET 6.0 which is the current long-term service (LTS) version of the framework.

 Development Tools

-Supported development tools are Microsoft Visual Studio, Embarcadero RAD Studio XE, and SharpDevelop.
-The Visual Studio Express versions are also supported.
+Supported development tools are Microsoft Visual Studio, as well as The Visual Studio Community versions and Embarcadero RAD Studio.
 Other third-party IDEs and .NET languages that fully support the Common Language Infrastructure (CLI) on the Windows platform can also use the SocketTools .NET Edition components.

-The SocketTools classes can be used to create Windows Forms, Windows Presentation Foundation (WPF) and Windows Service applications, on either desktop or server systems.
+The SocketTools classes can be used to create desktop GUI applications, Windows services and console applications, on either desktop or server systems.
 Projects can target both the x86 (32-bit) and x64 (64-bit) platforms, and SocketTools also includes Windows Installer packages that you can use with your installation to simplify deployment.

 Supported Platforms

-SocketTools is supported on Windows 10 and Windows Server 2016.
-It is also supported on earlier desktop platforms, from Windows XP through Windows 8.1.
-On the Windows server platforms, SocketTools is supported on all versions of Windows Server 2003, Windows Server 2008 and Windows Server 2012.
+On the desktop, SocketTools supports Windows 7 SP1 and later platforms, including the latest builds of Windows 11.
+On the Windows server platforms, SocketTools is supported on Windows Server 2008 R2 and later versions, including Windows Server 2022.
 Both 32-bit and 64-bit versions of Windows are supported.